galaxy227/Parallelism/README.md

 - What work does each thread do?

-Each thread is tasked with the function ```cpp random_work()```, where the goal is to fill a vector with integers in a given range using random number generation.
+Each thread is tasked with the function ```random_work()```, where the goal is to fill a vector with integers in a given range using random number generation.
 The vector cannot have duplicate values, which forces the function to continue looping until all possible integers are generated.
 Furthermore, the function takes an integer argument to set the seed of the random number generation, ensuring all threads do equivalent work.
 Lastly, the number of threads is determined by OpenMP, then matched by C++'s Threads afterward.

 - What parameters were selected for each thread's work?